This post contains affiliate links.

 Hence no need for extra depth to keep roots out of the saturated zone, and no need for the expense of extra soil.

-Another reason you would want rocks at the bottom is if you have a large container that’s designed to have a smaller bottom than the top, or simply a really tall and skinny pot.
+Another reason you would want rocks at the bottom is if you have a large container that’s designed to have a smaller bottom than the top or simply a very tall and skinny pot.
 You need the extra weight to prevent tipping over in the wind, especially if you are growing large, bold-leaved plants that would catch the wind like a sail.

 Tall narrow designs just have that saturated water level WAY far below where annual roots will get to, and there is no reason why you need to invest in potting soil ALL the way down.
 You can use gravel but, if you do not need the extra weight for stability, use cut-up swimming pool noodles, crushed empty water bottles, and much less expensive bark mulch….You have the idea, use what you have that will not disintegrate with water, or harm your potting soil.
 Then cover with a layer of landscape fabric to keep your potting soil where it needs to stay.
 In the root zone of your plants.